faenrandir/a_careful_examination/documents/falsehoods_contradictions_and_silliness/transparency_in_the_modern_church.md

 [^motivations_overlap]: Each of these motivations is not necessarily fully distinct from the others, and a given incident may invoke multiple motivations.

-[^sacrificing_transparency]: It is well established in the social science literature that perceived existential threats modulate hawkish or dovish stances (but sometimes [in nuanced ways](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01877/full)).
+[^sacrificing_transparency]: Leaders and institutions tend to sacrifice transparency in proportion to perceived existential threats.
+It is well established in the social science literature that perceived existential threats modulate hawkish or dovish stances (but sometimes [in nuanced ways](https://www.frontiersin.org/articles/10.3389/fpsyg.2016.01877/full)).
 I take it as self-evident that hawkish stances tend to less information sharing (transparency) than dovish stances.
 For instance, in wartime generals do not broadcast their army's weaknesses to the opposition but in peacetime an organization may be more inclined to transparency about its weaknesses with the hope that others will use that information for the betterment of everyone and not to take advantage of it to destroy the organization.

     The LDS Church also has some [innate totalistic tendencies]({{ "/three-fold-nature-lds-church-corporate-totalistic-individual-growth/" | relative_url }}).
 For instance, totalistic groups tend to polarize individuals into in/out-groups (consider [how those who leave are characterized](https://faenrandir.github.io/a_careful_examination/how-those-who-leave-are-viewed/)), often perceive as [emanating from Satan](https://www.youtube.com/watch?v=e4mH-2W5nbg), and have a strong sense of devotion to a sacred and all-imporant cause.
 All of these would seem to diminish an emphasis on transparency, especially of perceived weaknesses.